 How It Works & Who It’s For

-Small business grants provide funding with no repayment required.
+Small business grants provide alternative financing for small businesses without debt obligations.
 Since there’s no negative impact on your cash flow, it’s a great option if you’re unable or unwilling to deal with loan repayments.
-This type of funding, however, can be difficult to get because there are typically a large number of businesses competing for a small number of grants.

 Grant eligibility criteria varies, but some examples of how grant winners are selected can include: